Angelo State University: Athletics

-Angelo State athletic teams are the Rams.
+Angelo State athletic teams are the Rams and Rambelles.
 The university is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Lone Star Conference (LSC) since the 1968–69 academic year.
-Prior to becoming a four-year institution, the Rams previously competed in the National Junior College Athletic Association (NJCAA) until after the 1963–64 academic year.
+Prior to becoming a four-year institution, Angelo State previously competed in the National Junior College Athletic Association (NJCAA) until after the 1963–64 academic year.

 Angelo State competes in 13 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football and track & field; while women's sports include basketball, cross country, golf, soccer, softball, soccer, tennis, track & field and volleyball.

 Attendance

 Attendance and support of ASU athletics is high, in DII, attendance at ASU athletic games has ranked in the top 20 schools in the nation 15 times in the last 20 years.